Lambdadeltaaa/timetableUTAR/README.md

+## Roadmap

+- Implement React into the stack
+- Easier method to get HTML of timetable (reduce complexity)
+- Add even more customisation options
+- Able to export to other Calendar apps (eg. Apple Calendar)
+- Make exporting to Calendar apps even easier (maybe via APIs)

 ## Contributing

 Contributions are welcome!
 If you are a UTAR student and you want to help improve UTAR Timetable Maker, follow these steps: